 - 1 What are the best stretches for gymnastics?

-- 6 How do you get flexible fast?
+- 6 How do you get good at gymnastics fast?

 - 8 Can you join gymnastics if your not flexible?

 - 9 What are 3 types of flexibility programs?

 - 10 What are 5 exercises for flexibility?